xianlinbox/daily_practise/aws-solution-architect/design-security-strategy.md

 when talking about security in AWS, The shared responsibility model are always mentioned:
 ![Shared Resposibility Model](https://d1.awsstatic.com/security-center/Shared_Responsibility_Model_V2.59d1eccec334b366627e9295b304202faf7b899b.jpg)

-As a solution archiect, your job will be using security mechanism in AWS to cover the customer parts.

-# The Security Mechanism in AWS

-AWS provides a comprehensive suite of security mechanisms designed to protect infrastructure, data, and applications. we need to understand them and know how to apply them based on business requirement.
+AWS provides a comprehensive suite of security mechanisms designed to protect infrastructure, data, and applications.
+As a solution archiect, we need to understand them and know how to use them cover the customer parts.

-## Identity
+# Identity

 In the multi-account strategy episode, we have talked about the organisation, OU and account. also about apply SCP at the OU/Account level to limit permission.
 Inside each account, AWS provide IAM to group and manage identity.
 An IAM identity represents a human user or programmatic workload that can be authenticated and then authorized to perform actions in AWS accounts.

-### account root user
+## account root user

 When you first create an Amazon Web Services (AWS) account, the email address and password you provide are the credentials for your root user, which